andrea-ragalzi/vegarden/README.md

 # Vegarden

-Vegarden is a social blogging platform focused on promoting veganism and creating a community of people interested in vegan philosophy.
+Vegarden is a social blogging network focused on promoting veganism and creating a community of people interested in vegan philosophy.
 This project aims to create a space where users, known as Zenytes, can express themselves, share experiences, and contribute to the